-In general, 240Pu/239Pu isotopic ratios (i.e., atom ratios) can be used to differentiate between different sources of plutonium contamination in the environment (Hamilton et al., 2008; Hamilton, 2019).
-The annualized 240Pu/239Pu atom ratio measured in groundwater samples collected from CD-17 averaged approximately 0.11.
-While the 240Pu/239Pu atom ratio observed in lagoon waters collected in the surf zone closest to the Cactus Crater Containment Structure is 0.063 ± 0.002 and measured in a seawater sample collected on the ocean reef adjacent to the riprap material surrounding the structure is 0.059 ± 0.005.
-Based on the fact that the 240Pu/239Pu atom ratio results for the groundwater from CD-17 were different than the Pu atom ratios measured in nearshore seawater samples collected from the surf zone in the lagoon and on the ocean reef adjacent to the containment structure, the local marine radiation environment within a few hundred meters from the shoreline of Runit Island appears to be dominated by Pu mobilization from sedimentary sources to solution and not from leakage of radioactive contaminants from the Cactus Crater Containment Structure.
-At this time, any 137Cs and 239+240Pu that enters the lagoon through the groundwater aquifer surrounding Cactus Crater Containment Structure is not distinguishable from the other sources of fallout contamination in the lagoon.
+In general, Pu/Pu isotopic ratios (i.e., atom ratios) can be used to differentiate between different sources of plutonium contamination in the environment (Hamilton et al., 2008; Hamilton, 2019).
+The annualized Pu/Pu atom ratio measured in groundwater samples collected from CD-17 averaged approximately 0.11.
+While the Pu/Pu atom ratio observed in lagoon waters collected in the surf zone closest to the Cactus Crater Containment Structure is 0.063 ± 0.002 and measured in a seawater sample collected on the ocean reef adjacent to the riprap material surrounding the structure is $0.059 \pm 0.005$ .
+Based on the fact that the Pu/Pu atom ratio results for the groundwater from CD-17 were different than the Pu atom ratios measured in nearshore seawater samples collected from the surf zone in the lagoon and on the ocean reef adjacent to the containment structure, the local marine radiation environment within a few hundred meters from the shoreline of Runit Island appears to be dominated by Pu mobilization from sedimentary sources to solution and not from leakage of radioactive contaminants from the Cactus Crater Containment Structure.
+At this time, any Cs and 239+240Pu that enters the lagoon through the groundwater aquifer surrounding Cactus Crater Containment Structure is not distinguishable from the other sources of fallout contamination in the lagoon.

-Measurement of Standardized Water Quality Parameters and Heavy Metals

-Groundwater samples collected from CD-17 in 2015 were analyzed for a wide range of fallout radionuclides and compared with the U.S Environmental Protection Agency (EPA) Maximum Contaminant Levels (MCLs) for drinking water (see Table 3, Section VIII).
-The results indicated that the activity concentration of most fallout radionuclides contained in the groundwater beneath the Cactus Crater Containment Structure were less than the corresponding MCLs for drinking water.
-90Sr and gross beta were the exception as they were approximately 20 times and almost 10 times higher than the recommended MCL (respectively).
+Measurement of Standardized Water Quality Parameters and Heavy Metals that the activity concentration of most fallout radionuclides contained in the groundwater beneath the Cactus Crater Containment Structure were less than the corresponding MCLs for drinking water.
+Sr and gross beta were the exception as they were approximately 20 times and almost 10 times higher than the recommended MCL (respectively).
 The results indicated that any outflows of groundwater from the Cactus Crater Containment Structure into the lagoon are unlikely to present a significant human health or ecological risk.